pepopowitz/cypress-is-neat/slides/src/05-verdict.md

 Trail: Verdict

+## Cypress is young.

+Notes:

+It has a lot of growing to do

+But it shows a ton of promise

+---

+Trail: Verdict

 ## Developers like to write Cypress tests.

 Notes:

+- we write JS - same language in app & tests

+- maybe not for a team that wasn't familiar with JS

+- it's not like you're doing COMPLICATED js.
+But the learning curve is a consideration

-that can end one of two ways:
+developers enjoying writing end-to-end tests can end one of two ways

+which you end up following says a lot about the relationships of your organization.

 1) no need for qa

-2) engineers & qa can share tests

-which you end up following says a lot about the relationships of your organization.
+2) ...

 ---